CorkAI/Meetup2/README.md

 *Additional Exercise 2:*  Run the convolutional network on the Fashion MNIST data.
 Note that you will have to re-train using the fashion data, so first delete or rename the saved_model folder which contains the network trained on MNIST digit data.
   - ```mv saved_model/ saved_model_digits/``` *(rename the saved_model folder to saved_model_digits)*
   - ```python keras_mnist_deep.py --data_dir data/fashion --write_samples 1``` *(retrain and test using fashion data)*
 The accuracy on the fashion dataset should be significantly lower than on the mnist one since the data is more difficult.
-Sample output files are in the output_images folder with the prefix 'fashion_deep'.
+Sample output files are in the output_images folder with the prefix 'fashion_deep' with the true label followed by the predicted label (if different).

 #### 5: Ending your AWS session